 Consider some perks you could implement in your business through service branding that would help separate you from your competitors.

 Cultural & Geographic Branding

-For those companies which sell both online and in-person, it’s crucial to tie your retail and online branding together.
+Consider all the places your branding will appear online and make sure you’re sending consistent messaging.
+For companies that sell online and in-person, it’s crucial to tie your retail and online branding together.
 A customer should have a seamless transition from your retail store to your online storefront.
 Use the same colors and design in-store as you do on your website.
 That ties the experience together as many customers shop both online and in-store.

 Offline branding is branding that happens offline.
 Offline branding covers things like pamphlets, manuals, mailers, pdfs, and billboards.
 Retail branding is also offline branding because it’s in the physical, not online.